 Delete operates in the Nordic environmental services market with a focus on industrial cleaning, demolition services (including special demolition and heavy demolition) and recycling services.
 The Group’s core geographic markets are Finland and Sweden, and the Group has a well-established presence in industrial cleaning and demolition services both in Finland and in Sweden, and in recycling services in Finland.
 The market characteristics are similar in Finland and Sweden, which offers an opportunity to operate across borders, although the underlying service markets are distinct.
 Both markets provide opportunities to differentiate through critical mass, project management capabilities and references among others.
 Furthermore, both markets are protected by increasing barriers to entry due to e.g. need for special skills and equipment, investment needs, CSR capabilities, existing relationships and brand, the need for references as well as regulations.

-- Aging infrastructure supports positive demand outlook both in the Finnish and Swedish markets.
+- Aging infrastructure supports a positive operating environment both in the Finnish and Swedish markets.

-- Urbanisation drives demand for renovation and replacement and the demolition of old buildings
+- Urbanisation drives the demand for renovation services, renovation and replacement construction and the demolition of old buildings

-- Increased focus on environment increases demand for specialised services and recycling
+- An increased focus on environment and the tightening regulation increases the demand for specialised services and recycling

-- Positive economic outlook supports overall demand in environmental services
+- Economic growth supports overall demand in environmental services

 - Digitalisation and technology will create opportunities for innovative players in the market